jeannopoulos

 1850 1925–2004 2050

-Her childhood was shaped by early loss.
-Amelda died in her thirties of a heart ailment, presumably linked to earlier rheumatic fever; Achilles left the family at that point.
-Aline’s framing: “She was very secretive about her past…I believe her father left at that point.
+Her childhood was shaped by loss.
+Amelda died in her thirties of a heart ailment, presumably linked to earlier rheumatic fever; her father left the household soon after.
+Aline, decades later: “She was very secretive about her past…I believe her father left at that point.
 My impression was that she hated him.”

-World War II — Resistance, prison camp, Russian liberation
+World War II — Resistance, Wiener Neustadt, Soviet liberation

-After liberation she made her way west and joined the French Red Cross as a nurse, posted to Strasbourg, where she met John Lazare Jeannopoulos — a doctor in the US Army.
+After liberation she made her way west across the chaos of central Europe and joined the French Red Cross as a nurse, posted to Strasbourg, where she met John Lazare Jeannopoulos — a doctor in the US Army.

 Tunisia 1948–51 — the Sousse field hospital